 There is a lead time to buy and sell your fund units, meaning it will take a few days to fully process.

-You can take your money out of one of the BlackRock consensus funds whenever you like, just bear in the mind the lead times for buying and selling fund units (see more below).
+You can take your money out of one of the BlackRock Consensus funds whenever you like, just bear in the mind the lead times that when you sell fund units there will be a delay of a few days before the money becomes available to you (see more below).
 No withdrawal fees apply.

 When you move your money into a fund, you are effectively buying into it.
-This is not the same process as depositing cash into a savings account (see above “how investing is different from depositing”).
+This is not the same process as depositing cash into a savings account.

 It can take 6 to 9 working days for your money to clear processing and be actively invested into a fund.